aeristhings/aeris-modsdk-py/README_Udp0.md

 # Overview

-This document gives a brief overview of the Aeris Shoulder-Tap System (name pending), and a more detailed overview of the Udp0 shoulder-tap protocol and how you can use this Module SDK to evaluate the Udp0 shoulder-tap protocol for your use case.
+This document gives a brief overview of the Aeris IP Shoulder-Tap System (name pending), and a more detailed overview of the Udp0 shoulder-tap protocol and how you can use this Module SDK to evaluate the Udp0 shoulder-tap protocol for your use case.

-The Aeris Shoulder-Tap System is in a limited-availability status.
 Talk to your Aeris sales representative or contact Aeris at https://www.aeris.com/contact-us/ to learn more.

 # Scenario